tgratek/ngstents_trame_visualizer/README.md

 ## Example Demo

-Contained in the `tools` directory are notebooks and a Python module that test the visualizer classes created from PyVista and pure Trame.
-After pulling down this repo and installing its dependencies, you can run the tools:
+Contained in the `/tools` directory are notebooks and a Python module that test the visualizer classes created from PyVista and pure Trame.
+After pulling down this repo and installing its dependencies with `pip install -r requirements.txt`, you can run the tools:

 - **(Remote)** Run the `pyvista_vtkvisulizer.ipynb` notebook for a cell that visualizes a VTK file using **server-side** rendering.
 - **(Local)** Run the `trame_vtkvisulizer.ipynb` notebook for a cell that visualizes a VTK file using **client-side** rendering.